17 Comments

 But back to simple its/it's: unless the apostrophe used to live its little life in Verb Land, as the second "i" in "it is," it's an impostor, a fake, and wrong.
 It is!
 In such a case what you want is a possessive adjective, a word without an apostrophe describing, in the case above, "full potential" (whose potential?
 Its potential), and describing "life" in my own sentence here (whose life?
 Its very own little life; you can't say "it used to live it is own little life," so the apostrophe must go. it has not paid its dues [whose dues? its very own.]).

-One scary thing is that some online grammar checkers actually get this very basic, second-grade rule about "its vs. it's" wrong.
+One scary thing is that some online grammar checkers actually get this very basic rule about "its vs. it's" wrong.
 So use your own brain, everybody, which is better than any online anything.
 Oops, almost gave away my pan-generational anti-AI position there.

 I hope you and your readers had fun with this.
 I did!
 I love your iconoclastic bent; thank you for writing these intelligent essays.